Boy Found Dead In Swimming Pool At Park Forest Aqua Center

 Paramedics who arrived on the scene rushed the boy to Franciscan Health Olympia Fields, where he was pronounced dead.

 It was not immediately clear how the boy got into the swimming pool while the facility was closed, or if anyone else went into the pool with him.

-Authorities have not yet released the victim’s name.
+The Cook County Medical Examiner’s office identified the boy as Jaleel Drayton, whose home is about half a mile away from the pool.
+An autopsy has not yet been scheduled.

 The Aqua Center has at least four pools, and is closed between 7 p.m. and noon.